 The device being tested shall be installed as specified by the manufacturer in a simulated dispenser with a breakaway device and simulated fuelling hose assembly.
 The test shall be performed at ambient temperature and the maximum allowable working pressure (MAWP) in the most critical direction.
 If the most critical direction cannot be determined, then additional tests will be required to test all directions that are a concern.

 A direct tensile force shall be applied in the most critical direction beginning at a force less than 220 N and increasing until the device separates.
-The device shall separate between 220 N and 1 000 N. If pressurized, the flow of gas from either half shall cease and shall not leak in excess of the specification in ISO 19880-3.
+The device shall separate between 220 N and 1 000 N.The flow of gas from either half shall cease and shall not leak in excess of the specification in ISO 19880-3.

 A2.6.2 Acceptance Criteria

-When tested in accordance with the following method, the device shall separate upon application of a maximum pull force of 1 000 N but not less than 220 N when the device is installed as specified by the manufacturer.
-Upon separation under the pressurized condition, the flow of gas from the inlet component shall cease, and the flow of gas from the outlet component shall either (1) cease within 1 s or (2) bleed down the attached hose through a maximum 1,5 mm orifice.
+The device shall separate upon application of a maximum pull force of 1 000 N but not less than 220 N when the device is installed as specified by the manufacturer.
+Upon separation under the pressurized condition, the flow of gas from the inlet component shall cease, and the flow of gas from the outlet component shall either (1) cease within 1 s or (2) relieve the hydrogen in a safely controlled manner, for example through a maximum 1,5 mm orifice.

 Additionally, there shall be no significant damage, distortion or deformation of the hardware attaching the breakaway to the dispenser